 What is Positive Psychology?

 There are many definitions of positive psychology.
-Martin Seligman, one of the founding fathers of the positive psychology movement describes it as: “The study of what constitutes the pleasant life, the engaged life, and the meaningful life.”
+Martin Seligman, one of the founding fathers of the positive psychology movement, describes it as: “The study of what constitutes the pleasant life, the engaged life, and the meaningful life.”

-It’s a scientific approach to uncover people’s strengths while studying their thoughts, behaviors, and feelings.
+It’s a scientific approach to uncovering people’s strengths while studying their thoughts, behaviors, and feelings.
 The focus is on a person’s strengths rather than their weaknesses.
 And rather than trying to repair the bad things in your life, you are encouraged to focus on building the good in your life.

 How does it work?